WarriorIcon/The-Verge-News-API/README.md

-# Uses News API with Axios to fetch the top headlins from The Verge!
+# NewsAPI with Axios & Node.js, fetches the top headlines from The Verge!
-Experience using an API with Axios to fetch data and render it with EJS.
+Experience using an API with Axios and Node.js to fetch data and render it with EJS.